Tob-iee/aiops-recruiter-assistant/README.md

 # AI Recruiter Assistant Documentation

 ## Overview
 The **AI Recruiter Assistant** is a web-based tool designed to help recruiters evaluate job applicants efficiently.
-The application runs locally and leverages AI to analyze resumes and assess candidates for specific job roles.
+The application leverages AI to analyze resumes and assess candidates for specific job roles.
 It integrates a **web UI**, a **PostgreSQL database**, and a **Retrieval-Augmented Generation (RAG) model** to streamline the evaluation process.

 ---